Well-crafted product descriptions can significantly improve your conversion rate. Here's a step-by-step process for improving yours today.

 - Who could most benefit from this product?

-- What problems will this product solve for those prospects?
+- What problems will this product solve — or what pain points does it address — for those prospects?

-- What desires will owning the product fill?
+- What desires will owning this product fill?

-- What objections will the primary prospects have?
+- What objections will the primary prospects have during their purchase decision?

 - Why should they buy from me instead of a competitor?

 - What words or phrases do they use to talk about the product?

 These questions will help you create your rough buyer personas.
 Your personas should be front and center when writing the copy for the product descriptions.
 As in, tape them on your computer screen next to your word file when you write your descriptions!

 For example, here’s how you might answer those questions above for a natural deodorant product:

 - Who’s the potential customer?
 Men and women who are fed up with chemical-packed deodorants